Goldenseal (Hydrastis canadensis)

 Very limited direct goldenseal clinical evidence.

 Marketing claims about goldenseal for immune function, sIgA elevation, NK cell activity rely largely on traditional use, in vitro studies, and extrapolation from berberine literature.
-RIGOROUS RCT evidence specifically for goldenseal is sparse.
+Rigorous clinical trial evidence specifically for goldenseal is sparse.
 Goldenseal alkaloids do show antibacterial effects in vitro, but oral bioavailability of berberine from goldenseal is poor (~5%, same limitation as berberine HCl).

 Side effects and drug interactions